-Booktrust, in association with Children’s Laureate Michael Rosen, has launched the inaugural Roald Dahl Funny Prize.
+Booktrust, in association with Children’s Laureate Michael Rosen, launched the Roald Dahl Funny Prize a year or two back.

 This new prize has two categories –